 Evaporation lines are colorless streaks, not faint lines.
 They typically appear if a person waits for longer than the suggested time to read the test result.
 An evaporation line can also appear if the test gets wet.

-An evaporation line does not indicate that a woman is pregnant.
+An evaporation line does not indicate pregnancy.
 These lines often occur when a person has checked the result too late or taken the test incorrectly.

 When an evaporation line appears, it is best to take another test for an accurate result.

-If a person sees an evaporation line, it means that the test is negative, or it was taken too early in the pregnancy to show a positive result.
+If a person sees an evaporation line, it means that the test is negative, or they took it too early in the pregnancy to show a positive result.

 Home pregnancy tests work by detecting hCG levels during the first trimester of pregnancy.
 Tests that can detect

 The levels of hCG are very low in the days immediately before and after the first missed period.
-Also, these levels can vary from woman to woman in early pregnancy.
-Some naturally have lower levels than others.
+Also, these levels can vary from person to person in early pregnancy, as well as from pregnancy to pregnancy in the same person.
+Some people naturally have lower levels than others.

 The compounds in home pregnancy tests interact with hCG, and a positive result will often look like a line, a dot, or a plus sign.
 Most tests also have lines that indicate that the tests are working.